Keego Harbor, Michigan

 Keego Harbor is a city in Oakland County in the U.S. state of Michigan.
-The population was 2,970 at the 2010 census.
-With a land area of 0.50 sqmi, Keego Harbor is the third-smallest city by land area in the state of Michigan after the cities of Petersburg and Clarkston.
+A northern suburb of Detroit, Keego Harbor is located roughly 27 mi from downtown Detroit, and about 3 mi southwest of Pontiac.
+As of the 2010 census, the city had a population of 2,970.
+With a land area of 0.50 sqmi, Keego Harbor is the third-smallest city by land area in the state of Michigan, after Petersburg and Clarkston.

 History

 The first non-native settlers to the area arrived between 1825 and 1830.
 Cass Lake drew many wealthy residents to purchase land along the lake for vacationing.
 In 1890, a railway line was built through Keego Harbor to connect to Detroit and Pontiac, making the area much more accessible.
 At the turn of the century, a prominent Pontiac lawyer, Joseph E. Sawyer, purchased and platted land just to the southwest along Orchard Lake.
 He built a canal to connect the smaller Dollar Lake to Cass Lake and declared the area to be a harbor on the eastern edge of Cass Lake.
-He named the area Keego, which was an Ojibwe word meaning "fish" from the poem The Song of Hiawatha.
+He named the area Keego, which was a phonetic spelling of the Anishinaabemowin word "giigoonh" meaning "fish."
+The spelling Keego comes from the Henry Wadsworth Longfellow poem, The Song of Hiawatha.
 The community was originally part of West Bloomfield Township before incorporating as an independent city in 1955.